alex-oser/alex-oser/README.md

 <img src="./sadie.png" alt="my dog sadie" width=200>

 I am building full stack applications and exploring new ideas.
-To see behind the scenes on what I am working on follow my posts [here](https://alexoser.com).
+To see behind the scenes on what I am working on follow my posts over at [alexoser.com](https://alexoser.com).